Toxic Dispersion

 Toxic H₂S Plume Dispersion — Engineering Fundamentals

-Pasquill-Gifford Gaussian centerline, Briggs σ coefficients, ERPG / IDLH thresholds, and limits of the steady-state plume model.
+Pasquill-Gifford Gaussian centerline, Briggs σ coefficients, ERPG / IDLH thresholds, and the limits of the steady-state plume model.

 1. Why Gaussian plume for H₂S